marcusprice/mywta/README.md

 This command takes a lot of time to run.

-TODO: create a utility to handle most of installation
+TODO: create a utility to handle most of installation in 1 command.

 ## Starting the development environment
 Now that the installation is complete, you are ready to start the development environment.
-The development environment is ran on 2 ports: port 5000 for the backend env and port 3000 for the frontend env (via CRA).
-It's important that the backend environment is initialized before the front end, as the API calls from the frontend are proxied to the backend.
+The development environment is ran on 2 ports: port 5000 for the backend environment and port 3000 for the frontend environment (via CRA).
+It's important that the backend environment is started before the frontend, as the API calls from the frontend are proxied to the backend.

+Open a terminal and from the root directory of the app run the following command:

 ```
-cd mywta
 nodemon app
 ```

+This starts the backend server, and restarts it each time a file in the poject is changed.
 Then, open a new terminal (or a new tab in the current terminal) and run the following commands to start the frontend env:

 ```
 cd client
 npm run start
 ```

-TODO: create a utility that starts the envs in the right order
+TODO: create a utility that starts the environments in one command.

 ## App Arcitecture
-mywta follows somewhat of an MVC architecture - logic related to db transactions is found in the models directory, logic related to processing the api requests is found in the controllers directory and request routes are found in the routes directory.
-The frontend/client is bootstrapped with [Create React App (CRA)](https://create-react-app.dev/) and requests are proxied to the backend server (see the client's [package.json file](https://github.com/marcusprice/mywta/blob/master/client/package.json)).
+mywta follows somewhat of an MVC architecture:

+* logic related to db transactions is found in the models directory
+* logic related to processing the api requests is found in the controllers directory
+* request routes are found in the routes directory.

+The frontend/client is found in the client directory and is bootstrapped with [Create React App](https://create-react-app.dev/) and requests are proxied to the backend server (see the client's [package.json file](https://github.com/marcusprice/mywta/blob/master/client/package.json)).
 More detail on the frontend development can be found in the client directory.

 ## Contributions
 If anyone is interested, I would love to collaborate on this project and add more features to it.
 In addition to that, any help with discovering and fixing bugs is totally welcomed.
-I don't have any protocol in place for contributing/collaborating since this is a relitively low-key project at the moment.
+I don't have any detailed protocol in place for contributing/collaborating since this is a relitively low-key project at the moment.

-For bugs I would ask that a new issue is created and we can go from there.
+For bugs I would ask that a new issue be created and we can go from there.
 Same for feature requests.
 For anyone interested in collaborating, please send me an email at [marcusprice88@gmail.com](mailto:marcusprice88@gmail.com) and we can work out a protocol that keeps things simple & organized.

+## Wants
+Here are some potential features that might be cool to add in future releases in no particular order:

+* A way for users to share specific hikes on social media or with friends (probably requires react router and some open graph logic so it share's nicely)
+* Simple user accounts where they can save their favorite hikes or something like a to-hike list
+* SEO improvements?
+* Add the ability for user comments on hikes (could be hard to manage without moderation of some sort)
+* Weather data for the hikes?

 ## API
 The API for mywta is coming very soon.
 Keep an eye here and the wiki pages for more info related to the API.